SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 To be able to use the tenant functionality, your user needs to have the appropriate permissions.
 See [To add a global role](/users-guide/administration#create-edit-roles) for information on editing permissions.
 Since editing tenants is a sensitive operation, permissions for editing tenants are more granular:

-- READ: Browse and view tenants.
+- READ - browse and view tenants.
-- CREATE: Create new tenants.
+- CREATE - create new tenants.
-- UPDATE: Edit tenants (incl. subscriptions) and suspend or activate them.
+- UPDATE - edit tenants (incl. subscriptions) and suspend or activate them.
-- CHANGE: Create, edit and delete tenants.
+- CHANGE - create, edit and delete tenants.

 ### To view subtenants